 Tamiflu Is Indicated for Treatment of Infants 2 Weeks and Older

-Now patients 2 weeks of age and older may benefit from treatment with TAMIFLU for influenza.1
+Patients 2 weeks of age and older may benefit from treatment with Tamiflu for influenza.1

 The safety profile observed in infants less than 1 year of age was consistent with the established safety profile of pediatric subjects aged 1 year and above, with vomiting, diarrhea, and diaper rash being the most frequently reported adverse reactions.

 Influenza in Pediatric Patients Aged 2 Weeks to Less Than 1 Year

 |Weight (kg)||Treatment dosing for 5 days||Prophylaxis dosing for 10 days||Volume of Oral Suspension (6 mg/mL) for each dose**||Number of bottles of Oral Suspension to dispense||Number of capsules and strength to dispense§|

 |Any weight||3 mg/kg twice daily||Not applicable*||0.5 mL/kg†||1 bottle||Not applicable|

 Tamiflu is not approved for prophylaxis of patients less than 1 year of age.